questdb/go-questdb-client/README.md

 }
 ```

+HTTP is the recommended transport to use.
 To connect via TCP, set the configuration string to:
 ```go
 	// ...
 	sender, err := qdb.LineSenderFromConf(ctx, "tcp::addr=localhost:9009;")